Pholith/ONI-Mods/README.md

  On Linux, the path is: `~/config/unity3d/Klei/Oxygen Not Included/mods/Dev/`

 ## Want to translate my mods in your languages ?
+Some mods are localizable and you can contribute to add your languages to my mods.

+### Steps
+- Launch the game with the mods activated
+- Search the mod strings template (.pot file) in:  D:\Documents\Klei\OxygenNotIncluded\mods\strings_templates
+- Open and edit the file with [POedit](https://poedit.net/) or an [alternative](https://alternativeto.net/software/poedit/about/)
+- Export it to .po
+- Send me the file and tell me for which mod it is

 ## Feedbacks , suggestions, bugs and help
 If you have some problems or suggestions on my mods.